How Bankruptcy Works and What to Expect

 (Created with Amcharts.com, using data from the American Bankruptcy Institute.)

-However, it should be noted that bankruptcy should be considered only as a last resort in cases of extreme financial hardship, largely because of the significant impact such a course has on your credit score.
-Bankruptcy can remain on your credit report for 7 to 10 years depending on the type of bankruptcy for which you qualify.
+Usually, people facing extreme financial hardship consider bankruptcy as a last resort.
+Bankruptcy impacts your credit score and can stay on your credit report for 7 to 10 years depending on the type of bankruptcy for which you qualify.

 What Are the Types of Bankruptcy and How Do They Work?